Europa Conference League Wrap: Sor, Olayinka, Traore & El Kaddouri score

 - Ronaldo-like Benzema blows Chelsea away with second consecutive Champions League hat-trick for Madrid

-Four minutes before the half time break, Olayinka drew the Red and Whites on level terms - reacting to a rebounded effort into the back of the net.
+Four minutes before the half-time break, Olayinka drew the Red and Whites back to level terms - reacting to a rebounded effort and fired it into the back of the net.

-That lead was short-lived five minutes later as Marcos Senesi made no mistake from point-blank range thanks to an assist from Nigeria’s Cyriel Dessers.
+That lead was short-lived and five minutes later Marcos Senesi made no mistake from point-blank range thanks to an assist from Nigeria’s Cyriel Dessers.

 The Club on the Meuse thought they had completed a turnaround in the 74th minute when Orkun Kokcu put them in front again.

-The reverse fixture hold on April 14 a the Sinobo Stadium with the winners on aggregate qualifying for the last four.
+The reverse fixture takes place on April 14 a the Sinobo Stadium with the winners on aggregate qualifying for the last four.

 At the Stade Velodrome, Morocco international Omar El Kaddouri got a goal for PAOK FC yet the Greek side bowed 2-1 to Olympique Marseille.